Is Mexico Safe? Avoid These Cities

 And I fully understand why.

 If you Google “Is Mexico Safe?” out of the first 10 search results, half of them will likely be about cartel violence.
 But Mexico is a LARGE country, and even though the violence is seen mostly in specific areas of Mexico, the media doesn’t make that distinction.
+Some of the most dangerous regions are in the areas south of certain states, such as south of Lake Chapala in Jalisco and the south of Guanajuato, where security concerns, violent crime, and drug trafficking activity are more prevalent.

 Since 2019, I’ve written over 250 blog posts and published over 150 videos on our Mexico Relocation Guide YouTube channel.
 I’ve interviewed dozens of foreigners living in Mexico who share their experiences, learnings, and advice for newcomers.